srinidhifd/AngularMovieWebsite/README.md

 # MovieLibrary
 ## Instructions to Clone and Run this Project
+## -- Please allow up to 50 seconds for the backend to respond after your initial login or registration request.
+This is due to the backend being hosted on Render, which requires some time to start up on the first request.
+Thank you for your patience --
 ### 1. Clone this repo
 ### 2. in root folder - run the command "npm install"
 ### 3. in backend folder - run the command "npm install"